-779. The United Nations Human Rights Council has condemned the disruption of online access and information caused by Internet shutdowns and filtering, and human rights experts have declared that shutting down entire parts of communications systems is not justified under human rights law.
-Since the previous global survey, many States have imposed Internet shutdowns that are often justified on grounds of public safety or the need to avoid the spread of false news and violence (notably during elections or periods of unrest).
-Even where the Internet remains available, there have also been concerns at Governments' use of overbroad laws and regulations to pressure companies to block users in their jurisdictions from accessing certain web content.
+721. The Human Rights Council has condemned the disruption of online access and information caused by Internet shutdowns and filtering,110 and human rights experts have declared that shutting down entire parts of communications systems is not justified under human rights law.111 Since the previous global survey, many States have imposed Internet shutdowns that are often justified on grounds of public safety or the need to avoid the spread of false news and violence, in particular during elections or periods of unrest.
+Even in countries where the Internet remains available, there have also been concerns at Governments' use of overbroad laws and regulations to pressure companies to block users in their jurisdictions from accessing certain web content.